Amber jewelery manufactur modern design

-Our amber jewellery is manufactured in Gdansk (Poland), where amber has been found and processed by experienced amber grinders and silver-smiths for centuries.
+Our amber jewellery are manufactured in our own amber workshop in Gdansk (Poland), where amber has been found and processed by experienced amber grinders and silver-smiths for centuries.
 That means, that buying at our store You are directly at the source.
 You buy without any middlemen thank to that we provide You with low-price but high-quality amber jewellery.

-Amber is traditionally set in silver, however, we are able to offer you amber set in gilded silver.
+Amber is traditionally set in silver 925, however, we are able to offer you amber set in gilded silver.
 We also guarantee you that we sell only authentic (natural) amber.

 Shipping to Germany usually within 24 - 48 hours!

-If your order costs more than 50 euros, we cover the shipping costs to Germany.
+If your order costs more than 50 EUR, we cover the shipping costs to Germany.

-If your order costs more than 90 euros, we cover the shipping costs to Europe.
+If your order costs more than 100 EUR, we cover the shipping costs to the European Union.